Wulong bohaiensis: Feathers and colouration

 The specimen displays soft tissue preservation, including feathered wings on its arms and legs, and two long plumes at the end of the tail, similar to the extinct Microraptor and Confuciusornis and the extant quetzal.
 However unlike the related Microraptor, there is no evidence that Wulong had a fan of feathers at the end of the tail.
 The long pair tail feathers present in an immature individual suggests that they were likely not used for mating, and possibly not other ornamental purposes.

 In 2023, Croudace and colleagues described the likely plumage colouration of the holotype.
 They indicated the presence of iridescent feathers on the forelimbs and hindlimbs, with grey feathers on the rest of the body.
 They further hypothesized that iridescence in juvenile paravians may not only indicate sexual signalling, but also intraspecific signalling for communication.

 Classification

-Poust et al. (2020) recovered Wulong as a microraptorine member of the Dromaeosauridae, as the sister taxon to the slightly older Sinornithosaurus from the Yixian Formation.
-The results of their phylogenetic analyses are shown in the cladogram below:
+In their phylogenetic analysis, Poust et al. (2020) recovered Wulong as a microraptorine member of the Dromaeosauridae, as the sister taxon to the slightly older Sinornithosaurus from the Yixian Formation.

+In their 2026 description of the fellow Chinese microraptorine Jian changmaensis, Ling-Qi Zhou and colleagues included Wulong in their phylogenetic analysis, recovering it as the sister taxon to Changyuraptor.
+These results are displayed in the cladogram below: